MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-keyboard-navigation.md

 ### When Prioritize child controls is set to False

-In the following example, every container and component have the **Prioritize child controls** property set to "False".
+In the following example, each container and component control has the **Prioritize child controls** property set to "False".
 All inputs are therefore considered to be on the same level of nesting, so the order is determined purely by their [X/Y position](controls/properties-size-location.md#position) relative to the screen.

 ![Don't prioritize child controls](media\accessibility-tab-stops\child-control-priority.gif "Don't prioritize child controls")